Top 9 gamification examples that show user engagement is the solution to app growth

 #9 The city of Portland spent $50 million on gamified app Biketown

 It’s not just private companies getting in on app gamification, but city governments too!
 The US city of Portland developed Biketown, an e-bike rental scheme intended to get citizens out on their bikes.
-It’s working – Biketown created 144,000 loyal users with a clever system of gamification.
+It’s working – Biketown created 144,000 loyal users with a clever gamification system.
 Users earn discounts when they end their trips at key locations, such as the top of hills, or city centers at busy times.

 shared mobility app gamification